thevinternet/vinternet-form-validation/README.md

 You can configure the custom client side validation error messages by changing the `data-error` attribute of the HTML input to your desired string e.g. `data-error="Please enter a valid email address"`.

-You can also configure the regex pattern matching validation rules to suit your needs by changing the necessary HTML input attribute using the pug form mixins as a guide `templates/elements/_form.pug`.
+You can also configure the regex pattern matching validation rules to suit your needs by changing the necessary HTML input attribute and using the pug form mixins as a guide `templates/elements/_form.pug`.

 ## Browser Support